 The Banking Class Action was served on ANZ and ASB on 29 September 2021.

-Due to the value of the claims, their commercial nature and the public and private importance of the issues raised, the proceeding has been endorsed as a Commercial Panel case and has been allocated to experienced commercial Judge, Justice Venning.
+Due to the value of the claims, their commercial nature and the public and private importance of the issues raised, the proceeding was endorsed as a Commercial Panel case and allocated to experienced commercial Judge, Justice Venning.

 As well as a statement of claim, the Class Action plaintiffs filed an application for a series of orders (Application) including: